HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS 7.5.md

 - Second paragraph: same thing, for the second question.
 ### The structure
 #### The introduction
 - Ideal length: 1 paragraph with 2 sentences.
-This is the same for all topics, except for the "two-part question" type.
+This is the same for all topics, except for the "two-part question" type. ==Spend at most 5 minutes for this section.==
 	- **First sentence**: you can either *paraphrase* the given topic or *mention other perspective* on the topic.
 For example:
+		- Padding:
+			- "_In this day and age..._"
+			- "_Over the past few decades,_..."
+			- "_In today's fast-paced world,..._"
+			- "_In recent years_,..."
+			- "_Since the digital revolution,..._"
 		- Paraphrasing: "Governments should financially support businesses which are facing the possibility of going bankrupt."  → "_It is of great necessity for governments to provide financial aids for businesses which are coping with the possibility of bankruptcy_."
 		- Alternative viewpoints:
 			- *Considering the personal preferences in / disparity of perspectives on* `[the topic]`..., _various proponents argue for_...`[the topic]`
 			- _While the `[paraphrased first half of the topic]`, the claim that `[paraphrased second half of the topic]` oversimplifies a complex reality_.
 			- `[The paraphrased statement]` _is a subject of debate, with some arguing that_ `[paraphrased first half of the topic]`, _while others believe_ `[paraphrased second half of the topic]`
 	- **Last sentence**: explicitly answer the given question in a concise, direct manner.
 Use phrases like: "It strikes ***me*** that...", "In ***my*** view...", "==***I*** contend that==...", "_**I**_ am convinced that..."
 For example:
-		- "While this..., I *believe* in general..."
+		- "While this is certainly the case _in some respects_,..., I *believe* in general..."
 		- "While it's undeniable that..., I am _confident_ that..."
 		- "Although I recognize `[(paraphrased) first half of the topic]`, I disagree with this statement, as `[your take]`."
 - A full example: